 On the one hand, it is possible that it will be gender-neutral, like the NIVI.
-Since most of the translators are the same, and the basic translation philosophy is essentially the same, and the text which is being modified is the previous NIV text (for the CBT is not producing a new translation from scratch), the new version may be similar in gender language to the inclusive-language NIV that the CBT was planning before the 1997 controversy.
-(Perhaps it mightjust eliminate gender-neutral language from a handful of the verses that received the most criticism.)
+Since most of the translators are the same, and the basic translation philosophy is essentially the same, and the text which is being modified is the previous NIV text (for the CBT is not producing a new translation from scratch), the new version may be similar in gender language to the 20In the interests of fair disclosure, it should be noted here that both of the authors of this book, Vern Poythress and Wayne Grudem, are members of the Translation Oversight Committee for the English Standard Version. inclusive-language NIV that the CBT was planning before the 1997 controversy.
+(Perhaps it might just eliminate gender-neutral language from a handful of the verses that received the most criticism.)
 In that case, even though it would not be named the NIV, in substance it would undo the IBS's cancellation of a gender-neutral NIV in its press release of May 27, 1997.
+On the other hand, the new version may follow the Calculate Carlot.